Current Job Openings

 GUIDELINES FOR REIMBURSABLE SCHOOL MEALS

-Reimbursable school meals served shall meet, at a minimum, the nutrition requirements and regulations for the National School Lunch Program and/or School Breakfast Program.
-River Valley Detention does claim reimbursement for breakfasts and lunches served.
+Reimbursable school meals served shall meet, at a minimum, the nutritional requirements and regulations for the National School Lunch Program, School Breakfast Program and State Free Lunch and Breakfast.

 SUMMER MEALS